zookzook/elixir-mongodb-driver/README.md

 - https://hexdocs.pm/mix/1.14/Mix.Tasks.Release.html

 ### Configuration:
-You need to configure the migration module and specify at least the `:otp_app` and `:topology` values:
+You need to configure the migration module and specify at least the `:otp_app` and `:topology` values.
+Here are the default values:

     config :mongodb_driver,
         migration: